Gambling Policy and Action Plan 2014-2019

 - City of Kingston is ranked 9 of 70 local governments for highest poker machine losses in Victoria

 Download further information about pokies in Kingston from the related information box or visit the Gambling Information Resource Office for information about gambling and its regulation in Victoria.

 In July 2017 the City of Kingston joined The Alliance for Gambling Reform in an effort to reduce the impact of problem gambling in the community.

 The Alliance for Gambling Reform is an independent collaboration of over 60 organisations with a shared concern about the impacts of gambling and normalisation in Australian culture.
 The Alliance campaigns for reforms of the gambling industry that reduce the harm it causes.

 Kingston has joined other local governments including the cities of Greater Dandenong, Monash, Hume, Melbourne, Whittlesea, Wyndham, Moreland, Darebin, Knox and Brimbank on the leadership group.

-For more information, resources and data relating to gambling visit www.pokiesplayyou.org.au.
+Visit The Pokies Play You for more information, resources and data relating to gambling.

 The Gambling Regulation Act 2003 includes a provision allowing Council 60 days to make a social and economic impact assessment to the VCGLR regarding applications for new gaming premises or additional gaming machines in existing venues.
 If Council opposes an application at the VCGLR and is not successful it then has a right to appeal the decision with the Victorian Civil and Administrative Tribunal (VCAT).